IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - Running `cardano-cli conway governance drep metadata-hash` successfully generates the blake2b 256 hash of the specified DRep metadata file.
 - The command requires the user to provide the DRep metadata file using the `--drep-metadata-file FILE` option.
 - The command allows users to use the optional `--out-file FILE` option to save the calculated metadata hash to the specified file.
 If not used, the hash is printed to stdout.
-- Typing `cardano-cli conway governance drep metadata-hash --help` displays the command usage page.
+- Running `cardano-cli conway governance drep metadata-hash --help` displays the command usage page.
 - If any required input parameter is missing or incorrect, the command raises an error indicating the missing or incorrect parameter.

 ## User Story ID:  CLI.013